techstreams/TSDataTable/README.md

 **TSDataTable** retrieves data from the *first sheet* of the Google Sheet and uses the *first* row of data as the **table column headings** in the resulting table display.

-*If you would like to display another sheet of data, move that sheet to the first position in the Google Spreadsheet and clear the data cache using the table configuration options.*

 To add, delete or change the order of the table data columns or rows [add, delete or move columns/rows](https://support.google.com/docs/answer/54813) in Google Sheets.

+*If you would like to display another sheet of data, move that sheet to the first position in the Google Spreadsheet and clear the data cache using the table configuration options (see instructions below).*

 ![](img/Diagram2.png)